jerwallace/aws-robomaker-workshops/content/jetbot-ml-workshop/cleanup.md

 # Workshop cleanup

+If you used a workshop code as part of an Official AWS Event (like re:Invent), please disregard below.
+Your resources will automatically be removed.

 AWS only charges for consumed resources.
 Please follow the steps below to shutdown or delete resources so you will not be charged.

 1. Delete the **S3 bucket** by selecting the bucket then clicking *Delete* from above the list of buckets.